703 words

 Conclusion

 To really conclude, I think that the only matter is that you can’t see the server code nor config for all of the services of this type.
-So you need to trust someone and this choice is personnal.
+So you need to trust someone and this choice is personal.
 I can understand why someone would trust countermail more than for example ProtonMail but I don’t.